Primordial black holes from single-field inflation: a fine-tuning audit: Fine-tuning criteria

 This somewhat unsatisfactory state of affairs is of direct relevance to quantifying the fine-tuning of the abundance and mass function of PBHs.
 Nevertheless, one is free to stick to one choice for the restricted purpose of comparing between different model constructions, which is the perspective we adopt in the paper.
 We comment here on an alternative fine-tuning criterion in the literature, and discuss how this relates to the measures we primarily use in \cref{sec:Fine-tuning}.
 Nakama and Wang~\cite{Nakama:2018utx} introduced the fine-tuning measure

 which they apply to the amplitude of the primordial perturbations $x=\sigma\sim \sqrt{\calP_\calR}$ and the minimum and maximum values are the limits required to generate a certain range of $f_\PBH$.
 Similarly to \cref{eq:Fine-tuning-parameter}, this definition takes no account of the possible range of values which the parameter $x$ could take in principle.
 Defining the fine-tuning via \cref{eq:Epsilon-NW} is equivalent to choosing a uniform prior from 0 to $\xmax>0$ and hence the fine-tuning to reach a power spectrum amplitude between $A/2$ and $A$ is independent of $A$, which makes no reference to the observed amplitude on CMB scales.
 This means equal fine-tuning values are assigned to the power spectrum being in the range $0.5\times10^{-9}$--$10^{-9}$ or \textit{e.g.}~$0.5\times10^{-3}$--$10^{-3}$ on some arbitrary small scale, despite only the latter range requiring a special feature in the potential.

 We instead use the fine-tuning definition of Azhar and Loeb~\cite{Azhar:2018lzd} (see also~\cite{Franciolini:2018vbk} who use the same definition in a related context) who considered fine-tuning in `evading' the $\fpbh$ constraints by fitting a lognormal mass function with two free parameters (the central mass and width) to a set of constraints derived assuming a monochromatic mass spectrum.
-If there is more than one important model parameter then the definition \cref{eq:Fine-tuning-parameter} could be added in quadrature.
+If there is more than one important model parameter then the definition \cref{eq:Fine-tuning-parameter} could be extended to add the derivative of all parameters in quadrature.
+We also comment that whilst we have typically found the fine-tuning amplitude to have the same order of magnitude between all relevant parameters, that there are expected to be degeneracy directions in which a particular combination of parameters leads to the same duration of USR and hence a comparable peak height.

 This definition does not depend on priors, but this does not imply that our interpretation of the results should be prior independent.
-If you had a good reason to believe that a parameter is tightly constrained then a large value of $\epsilon$ might not be concerning, but in practise we normally do not have a theoretical motivation to take a narrow prior.
+If you had a good reason to believe that a parameter is tightly constrained then a large value of $\epsilon$ might not be concerning, but in practise we normally do not have a theoretical motivation to take a very narrow prior.